7 Best Washers and Dryers of 2026

 - Center-mounted unified control panel sits at eye level for both the washer and dryer — the most ergonomically logical control interface design in the stacked category

-- TurboWash 360, AI Fabric Sensor, and ThinQ Wi-Fi app control bring full smart laundry features to a traditional stacked dryer format
+- ThinQ Wi-Fi brings remote start, cycle notifications, and downloadable specialty cycles — full smart laundry features in a traditional stacked dryer format

 Cons